buzzfeed/design/recruiting/_overview.md

 We are currently hiring!

 ### Sr. Product Designer, News
-Work on the future of BuzzFeed News as a product alongside our awesome product and engineering team, as well as our award-winning journalism team!
+Work on the future of BuzzFeed News as a Product Designer alongside our awesome product and engineering team, as well as our award-winning journalism team!
 Email [Kelsey Scherer](mailto:kelsey.scherer@buzzfeed.com) if you're interested and feel your skills align with those in our [Product Design Roles](https://github.com/buzzfeed/design/blob/master/product-design-roles.md).

 ## The Team
 The Product Design team at BuzzFeed is made up of multidisciplinary designers, who are individually responsible for all aspects of design: user research, UX design, visual design, prototyping and, on the web, front-end implementation.
 Additionally, our designers are key collaborators when it comes to cross-disciplinary activities such as product discovery and A/B experiment definition, design and analysis.